GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/valid-lang/index.md

 ---
 layout: post
-title: Ensure all `lang` attributes have a valid value.
+title: Ensure all lang attributes have a valid value
 description: |
   Learn about valid-lang audit.
 author: megginkearney